 Plant enthusiast Kamili Bell Hill agrees with the point of doing your research on plants’ native habitat but disagrees on the usefulness of the practice.

-“Misting is complete and utterly useless,” Bell Hill says.
+“Misting is completely and utterly useless,” Bell Hill says.
 “It does not raise the humidity, but it can be a part of your plant care in that it can be peaceful and soothing for you.
 But it does nothing for the plant.”

 Even plants that tend to like humidity naturally won’t necessarily respond well to misting.
 “For example, begonias like humidity but they don’t like their leaves to be wet,” Bell Hill says.